 Abstract: Given a standard moment condition, I show that there exists an underlying exactly-identified parameter.
 Exploiting the underlying parameter, an alternative GMM estimator based on a linearized moment function is proposed.
 The linearized moment function is linear in the original parameter.
 The asymptotic properties of the linearized GMM estimator are investigated.
 In particular, the higher-order asymptotic bias is derived.

-"Short Panel Data Quantile Regression Model with Flexible Correlated Effects"
+"Short Panel Data Quantile Regression Model with Flexible Correlated Effects: A Partially Linear Model Robust to Misspecification"

 Abstract: I propose an alternative linear model for short panel data quantile regression.
-Given a linear structural equation, the model assumes a nonparametric correlated effect (CE) that is τ-quantile-specific and time-invariant.
-The resulting partially linear model is characterized as a best linear approximation to the true structural quantile function under the correlated random effect assumption.
-Compared to fixed effect models, the new model is free of incidental parameters, and it does not restrict within-group dependence of idiosyncratic errors at all.
+The model assumes a nonparametric correlated effect (CE) that is τ-quantile-specific and time-invariant.
+The resulting partially linear model is robust to misspecification, and it is characterized as a best linear approximation to the truth under a generalized correlated random effect assumption.
+At the cost of modeling the individual heterogeneity, the new model is free of incidental parameters, and it does not restrict within-group dependence of idiosyncratic errors at all.
+The modeled heterogeneity is still well-aligned with the fixed effect approach in the linear mean regression model.
 For estimation, sieve-approximated CE is regularized by non-convex penalization which enjoys the oracle property against ultra-high dimensionality.
+Unpenalized sieve estimation is also available.
 As an empirical application, the proposed method is applied to estimate the distributional effect of smoking on birth weights.

 PDF file: (download)